What is Metabolism?

-The process of nutrition has two parts- ingestion of food and utilization of food for energy.
+The entire process of nutrition has two main parts- ingestion of food and utilization of food for energy.
 In every living organism, let it be a simple prokaryotic bacterial cell or a eukaryotic cell, the process of nutrition is the same.
-The concept of metabolic reactions concentrates on the second part of nutrition.
+The concept of metabolic reactions concentrates on the utilization of food for energy.
 The ingested food needs to be utilized for the turnover.
 The nutrition is the key and energy extraction is the target of metabolism.The dynamic state of body constituents and the concept of metabolism are discussed below in detail.

 Concept of Metabolism